kostya/myc/README.md

 * Alpha, but already powerful.
 * All 3 backends work smoothly.
 * 4400 tests pass.
-* Mycc compiles [LangArena](https://github.com/kostya/LangArena) benchmark - 50 tests, 9,000 lines of production-like C (json, base64, neural net, compression, maze A*, and more).
+* Mycc compiles [LangArena](https://github.com/kostya/LangArena) benchmark - 50 tests, 9,000 lines of production-like C (json, base64, neural net, compression, maze A*, and more) and 20/34 files of Lua.
 * Two modes: default (fast, Go-like) and final (slow compile, ~5-15% faster runtime).

 ## How it looks like?